coolbutuseless/pacman/README.md

 ## Controls

-The aim of this pacman-style game is to each all 288 dots before you lose your 5 pacman lives.
+The aim of this pacman-style game is to eat all 288 dots before you lose your 5 pacman lives.

 * Run game with `source('game.R')`
 * Control pacman with arrow keys (or WASD)
 * There are no power-ups.
-Ghosts cannot die and every collision with a ghost will take one of your lives.
+Ghosts cannot die.
+Every collision with a ghost will take one of your lives.
-* The portal between the left and right side of the board has not been included.
+* The portal between the left and right side of the board, as present on a regular pacman game, is not included here.

 ## Requirements